There are helpful ways of thinking about the city in terms of time and space using analogy and metaphor: the vortex and the palimpsest.

 The city–Manhattan–was once an industrial powerhouse.
 Cast iron buildings in SoHo today display markers of their fabricators, all from Manhattan-based factories never more than a mile or two away.
 Photos of west side interiors in the 1890s show radiators, stoves, and fixtures displaying: “Made in New York,” which only meant Manhattan at that time, a few miles downtown.

 The constraints of the island had a multiplier effect that amplified economic activity.
-Services and support industries from food and construction to conveying people and goods, and all sorts of infrastructure required armies of people, themselves requiring food, housing, transportation and access to markets.
+Services and support industries from food and construction to simply moving people and goods required armies of people, themselves requiring food, housing, transportation and access to markets.

-It all happened remarkably fast, the difference between early suburban homes and towering loft buildings in SoHo is a mere 60 years.
+It all happened remarkably fast, the difference between early suburban homes and towering loft buildings is sometimes a mere 60 years.
 The “city” moved through the island like a vortex, and left behind a history that can be read much like a palimpsest.

 The Palimpsest